BlockchainCommons/Open-Development/README.md

-# Open Development Resources
+# Open Development Legal Resources

-This repo is a resource where we share our best practices for open development legal contracts, so that they can be used by other companies our individuals.
+This repo is a resource where we share our best practices for open development legal contracts, so that they can be used by other companies or individuals.

-It includes:
+> :book: ***What is Open Development?*** Open development is a larger infrastructure that encompasses open-source licenses but does so while laying out a complete methodology for these projects, from their initial conception through their long-term support.
+It is built on what we see as the intrinsic goal of the open-source model: for a community to create common resources that can be freely used for the good of all.
+However, open development looks at this goal as part of an ecosystem that goes well beyond the idea of just developing code and releasing it under an open license.

+Our open development legal resources includes:

 * *Contributor License Agreement.* An agreement ensuring that contributions to a repo are correctly protected.
-* *Work Contracts.* Contracts for use with contributing developers or interns or for security services..
+* *Work Contracts.* Contracts for use with contributing developers or interns or for security services.

 If you have improvements for our work, please share them back to us with [PRs](pulls) or [Issues](issues).